pattonsgirl/CS4900-AppSoftwareDev/DB_Design/5R_PreWork_DatabaseQueries.md

 # SQL Business Queries

-You may watch, read, or watch and read, the following resources on DB Initializaton Scripts in MariaDB.
+You may watch, read, or watch and read, the following resources on writing SQL queries.

 ## WATCH